Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Credits: cablematters.com

-Best For: Making connections between studio monitors and 1/4” audio outputs
+Best For: Establishing solid connections between studio monitors and 1/4” audio outputs.

-Killer Feature: Gold-plated connectors are housed in a PVC jacket for extra durability
+Killer Feature: The gold-plated connectors housed in a PVC jacket make for a durable, long-lasting connection that stands the test of time.

-In this video, Kennis Russell demonstrates a variety of different cables and connectors commonly used in the studio.
-Kennis also provides some insight on selecting the right cable for your studio’s needs.
+In this video, Kennis Russell demonstrates various types of cables and connectors used in studio environments.
+He provides guidance on selecting the right cable to meet your studio’s needs.

 Buying Options